siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 This single assumption — that something has a nonnegative magnitude at each location — is the entire ontological foundation of everything that follows.
 Physics, in this approach, never requires anything more primitive than this.

+If $u(\mathbf{r})$ is all there is, there is nowhere else for energy to go.
+Every local change is a redistribution among what already exists.
+If $A$ moves to $B$, then $B$ must move elsewhere, and something must take the place of $A$.
+There is no outside to absorb the difference.
+Redistribution without an outside is closed flow.
+The mathematics that follows — continuity, divergence-free structure, curl dynamics — is the precise language for that closure.
+Nothing more is assumed.
+Nothing more is needed.